Blaming Outside Causes for Our Misery

 The hollow gestures of caring procured through simple games of interacting ultimately fail to create healthy bonds.
 Sadly, we see the brokenness all around.
 With a little attention, we see the numerous attempts to connect.
 The lonely scattering crumbs to entice others, beckoning for connection.
 Yet, their broken lives, void of healthy connection, lack the skills that nourish a relationship that crosses their path.
 They make contact but then fearfully retreat.

 Broken lives, however, didn’t experience the luxury of painless honesty in childhood.
 Normal interactions were laced with hidden burrs that pierce tender moments.
-These children implemented protections to survive.
+These children implemented protections to survive, creating a defensive self-system oriented for survival in a dangerous world.
 For them, human discourse is accompanied by faulty thinking, defensive narratives, and self-preservation.
 The mindsets that push growth-oriented thinking away, leaving the victim alone and disconnected.

 Victim mentality is a learned personality trait in response to difficult experiences.
 The person with a victim mentality considers themselves as a victim of the actions of others.
 The victim mentality disregards contrary evidence to their subjective interpretations.
 They go through life as a (helpless) victim.